 The Birth-Kindergarten program is a multidisciplinary program designed to meet the educational and career development needs of a diverse group of professionals-in-training.
-The 128 semester-hour program includes the University's 44 semester-hour General Education requirement; a 30 semester-hour Specialty Area Core; a 12 semester-hour Educator Preparation Core (EPC); a 12 semester-hour Multidisciplinary Core; 17 semester-hours of electives; and a required one-hour freshman seminar.
+The 120 semester-hour program includes the University's 44 semester-hour General Education requirement; a 9 semester-hour Professional Studies; a 27 semester-hour Essential Standards; a 36 semester-hour Content Pedagogy Core; 3 semester-hours of electives; and a required one-hour university seminar.
 The courses in General Education are the same as those required of and available to all students at UNCP.
-The Professional Education Core replicates the core required for all teacher education majors, with modifications to particularly address birth-kindergarten education.
-A total of 30 semester hours of coursework focused on the child from age birth - five constitute the Specialty Area Core.
-The multidisciplinary Core includes courses from the Departments of Sociology and Social Work, Psychology, Music, Art, and Health, Physical Education, and Recreation.
+The Professional Studies Core replicates the core required for all teacher education majors, with modifications to particularly address birth-kindergarten education.
+A total of 27 semester hours of coursework focused on the child from age birth - five constitute the Essential Standards Core.
 Field Experiences, culminating in a full-semester internship, occur in a variety of locations including public and private preschool settings, public and private day-care centers, military base child development centers, Smart Start Partnerships, Developmental Evaluation Centers, Head Start programs, hospital neonatal and pediatric units, hospital child care settings, health departments, social work agencies, and private homes.
 The program satisfies the North Carolina Department of Public Instruction requirements for B-K licensure.

 Through required coursework and other educational experiences, the program is designed to: